 • Pre-market review and authorization of new tobacco products by the FDA.
 Any “new” product that was not on the market prior to February 15, 2007 and any newly “deemed” product not on the market prior to August 8, 2016 must undergo review through one of three pathways: substantial equivalence (SE), exemption from SE, or pre-market tobacco application (PTMA).
 This tobacco product review process allows the FDA to evaluate the ingredients, product design, health risks, and youth appeal of tobacco products before allowing them to be marketed.
 The timeline for this process has shifted numerous times with changes in administration and lawsuits, but all tobacco companies were required to submit their applications for all products going through pre-market review by September 9, 2020.
 The FDA then had one year to review those applications before they could take enforcement action to remove products without an affirmative marketing order from the marketplace.
 However, the FDA still has not finished reviewing and making decisions on all applications.
 Learn more about FDA pre-market review from the Public Health Law Center here.
 The FDA gained authority to regulate synthetic nicotine products on April 14, 2022 and required manufacturers of tobacco products containing synthetic nicotine to submit applications for their products to the FDA for premarket review by May 14th, 2022.
 FDA has published a page on Tobacco Product Applications: Metrics & Reporting detailing the breakdown of product applications they have received and processed so far.
 They also a Searchable Tobacco Products Database that lists all the tobacco products that are legally authorized for marketing in the United States.

 • Graphic health warnings on cigarette packs.
 However, implementation of these requirement of the 2009 FSPTCA has faced years of litigation and delay (learn more here).
 In March 2020, the FDA issued a final rule, requiring new text and graphic health warnings that showing some of the serious but lesser known health risks of cigarette smoking, such as heart disease, type 2 diabetes, cataracts, erectile dysfunction and bladder cancer.
 The eleven new graphic warnings will cover the top 50% of the front and back of cigarette packages, as well as 20% of the top of cigarette advertisements.
 The warnings, which are not required for any other tobacco product, will be randomly distributed across cigarette packages and rotated multiple times per year in cigarette advertisements.
-However, enforcement of these warning labels has been delayed several times due to tobacco industry litigation.
-In March 2024, a federal appeal court ruled that the warnings were indeed constitutional.
+However, enforcement of these warning labels has been delayed several times due to tobacco industry litigation and the FDA currently plans to begin enforcement in January 2026.

 • Health warnings on tobacco advertisements (including warnings for nicotine).